- This event has passed.

 To help us navigate this threshold of transformation, we need multiple perspectives and sources of insight.
 Join Richard Tarnas this weekend as he draws on depth psychology and archetypal astrology, philosophy, religion, and cultural history as we seek together a larger context for both understanding and action.

-Related Friday Talk: Understanding Our Moment in History: An Archetypal Perspective
+Related Lecture: Understanding Our Moment in History: An Archetypal Perspective